CounteractIO/counteract/README.md

 ## Contributors

-The following individuals are currently contributing to Athena: Jay Shenoy, Kelsey Nieman, Michelle Huang, Andy Kamath, Rufus Behr, and Matt Zhou.
+The following individual is currently contributing to Athena: Andy Kamath